 JCR has seen an increase in total energy use (electricity, gas) as its business results have grown.
 In the Research Division, total energy use has increased due to the start of operation of the Clinical Trial Material Manufacturing Center (CTMC) and Cell Processing Center (CPC) in 2016.
 In the Production Division, total energy use has remained mostly flat, mainly owing to the installation of highly energy-efficient equipment and revisions to how we use energy.
 We expect to obtain data on energy use in business activities (mainly gasoline) from FY2019.

 We have seen a decrease in the use of water resources, despite growth in our business results.
 The main reasons for the decrease were reductions in the amount of water used in research and production processes and efforts to promote the recovery, reuse, etc. of exhaust steam.
-Notably, there has been a consistent decline in the amount of water resources used in production activities.
 All water used in research and production activities has been treated appropriately.

 Fluorocarbon emissions are known to be a cause of global warming.
 JCR complies with the Fluorocarbon Emission Control Law (Act on Rational Use and Proper Management of Fluorocarbons) to control the impact of fluorocarbon emissions on the environment.
 Pursuant to this law, we implement statutory inspections (simplified and regular), manage the number of refrigeration facilities, which can generate fluorocarbon emissions, and monitor the volume of fluorocarbon leakage.
 We also comply with the Noise Regulation Act to control the impact of noise on the areas surrounding sites.
 Pursuant to this act, we install equipment and other facilities in consideration of any noise impacts sites may cause.